wazo-platform/wazo-websocketd/README.md

-# xivo-websocketd
+# wazo-websocketd

-xivo-websocketd is a WebSocket server that delivers Wazo related events to clients.
+wazo-websocketd is a WebSocket server that delivers Wazo related events to clients.

 Contrary to most other Wazo components, this is a python 3 only project.
 Both the code, the unit tests and the integration tests must be run with python 3.